At Oak Forest Veterinary Hospital, We Serve Our Fellow Citizens And Their Pets

 At that point, back then, when they bought the practice, we were just a veterinary team of three.
 Today, we are a veterinary team of more than twenty-five.

 Oak Forest Veterinary Hospital has continued to grow and evolve in many ways, and as our team grew, so did the size and scope of our practice.
 We’ve always looked for ways to improve, from the building and hospitality to best practices both in communicating with staff and our clients at our animal hospital.

 Growth and Community

 Hallie believes in community involvement on both a personal and professional level.
-Oak Forest Vet is part of the Oak Forest Homeowners Association, and we take that role very seriously.
+Oak Forest Veterinary Hospital is part of the Oak Forest Homeowners Association, and we take that role very seriously.
 “It’s about being a good neighbor.
 And it’s about being a convenient resource to your neighbors,” both the Moores like to say.

 Our veterinarian Hallie is also a longstanding committee member of the Houston Livestock Show & Rodeo.
 It’s a way to keep her connected to veterinary medicine beyond the canine and feline world, and, she says, it’s a whole lot of Texas-flavored fun.

-Over the years, Oak Forest has become a staple in the community, fully invested in our clients that feel more like extended family than repeat customers.
+Over the years, Oak Forest Veterinary Hospital has become a staple in the community, fully invested in our clients that feel more like extended family than repeat customers.
 It's safe to say that she and her practice have found their home: now it's all about helping clients feel at home with us.

 Dr. Moore and the veterinary staff at Oak Forest Veterinary Hospital know the value of these life-long relationships we have with our clients.
 As Dr. Moore says, “I went into the business for the animals, and I stayed a veterinarian for the people... the relationships.”